 Take Online Surveys

 Teens can easily make money by completing surveys from the comfort of their couch.
 Swagbucks lets you make money to pay for necessities.
 Inbox Dollars will pay you to watch videos, play games, and take surveys.
+Our full review of Inbox Dollars will explain even more.
 Other websites such as American Consumer Opinion, Opinion Outpost, Survey Club and Pinecone Research let you earn anywhere from $3 to $50 per survey.
 Sites like Slice The Pie let teens review music and earn money.

 Create A Gig on Fiverr

 Tell your teen to make a list of your talents, then go to Fiverr and see which gigs are performing well, and let them create a gig.
 Be sure to have a valid PayPal account, and finish the work within the deadline.
 Ask for positive reviews and feedback to build their gig and profile page so that they can offer extras and climb the ranks of top sellers.

 With the popularity of Facebook, Instagram, and other social media, people will hire teens to manage their social media accounts and web content.
 Search for these jobs online, and reach out to your entrepreneur friends to see if they could use extra help.
 Teens can also run ad campaigns like Google Ads for businesses and social media ad campaigns via Instagram Ads and Facebook Ads.